East Bay Business Times

 Scenario A: Say you have developed a family vision plan with your wealth manager.
 He told you that your investments would track the performance of the capital markets (stocks/bonds/cash) and since you can’t buy into the markets for free, you are sure to underperform the capital markets by the expenses of the investments, or by about .2 percent.

-Scenario B: Now let us assume a different wealth manager ran a similar plan for you (goalswise) and she presented to you 10 money mangers and hedge funds that outperformed the markets, after their fees, consistently over the past 10 years to the tune of 1.5 percent to 2 percent.
+Scenario B: Now let us assume a different wealth manager ran a similar plan for you (goalswise) and she presented to you 10 money mangers, hedge funds and investment companies that outperformed the markets, after their fees, consistently over the past 10 years to the tune of 1.5 percent to 2 percent.

 In Scenario A your wealth manager recommended capital markets returns (Beta) with very low expenses, while in Scenario B the wealth manager offered you investments with some sizzle that have historically outperformed the markets net of their expenses (Alpha).
 Each plan appeared to show that you would meet or exceed your goals.